deployphp/docs/getting-started.md

     ->set('deploy_path', '/var/www/domain.com');
 ```

-> Also it's possible to declare hosts in separate yaml file.
-Find out more about [inventory](hosts.md#inventory-file).
+> Also it's possible to declare hosts in a separate yaml file.
+Find out more about the [inventory](hosts.md#inventory-file).

-You can find more about host configuration [here](hosts.md).
+You can find out more about host configurations [here](hosts.md).
 Now let's define a task which will output a
 `pwd` command from the remote host:

 ```php